SlimDiffSR: Toward Lightweight and Efficient Remote Sensing Image Super-Resolution via Diffusion Model Distillation

 Referee Report

 Summary.
-The manuscript proposes SlimDiffSR, a lightweight diffusion-based framework for remote sensing image super-resolution.
-It first builds a single-step teacher via an uncertainty-guided timestep assignment strategy that links reconstruction difficulty to diffusion timesteps.
-This is followed by a structured pruning approach that removes redundant semantic modules and replaces operations with frequency-separable convolution, direction-separable convolution, and a query-driven global aggregation module, plus MMD-based distillation to transfer knowledge from teacher to student.
-The central empirical claims are up to 200× inference acceleration and 20× parameter reduction relative to multi-step diffusion models while maintaining competitive perceptual quality and outperforming lightweight diffusion baselines on remote sensing benchmarks.
+The manuscript proposes SlimDiffSR, a lightweight diffusion-based framework for real-world remote sensing image super-resolution.
+It first constructs a single-step teacher via an uncertainty-guided timestep assignment strategy that links reconstruction difficulty to diffusion timesteps.
+This teacher is then distilled into a student model using structured pruning that replaces standard operations with frequency-separable convolution, direction-separable convolution, and a query-driven global aggregation module, explicitly motivated by remote-sensing data properties such as sparse high-frequency content, directional patterns, and long-range dependencies.
+Knowledge transfer is further improved by incorporating Maximum Mean Discrepancy (MMD) into the distillation loss.
+The central empirical claims are up to 200× inference acceleration and 20× parameter reduction relative to multi-step diffusion baselines while preserving competitive perceptual quality on remote-sensing benchmarks.

 major comments (3)